Azimpur Dayera Sharif Khanqah: History

-In response to this, he asked, “Where shall I stay in Dhaka?”.
+In response to this, he asked, "Where shall I stay in Dhaka?".
 Murshid ordered him to dive into the Laldighi, a lake of Chattogram; then engage himself in preaching Islam in the area where he would rise in Dhaka.
 Acting accordingly, he dived in and immediately floated in a pond in a crowded place of Azimpur in Dhaka.
 This is the place where the Dayera Sharif is situated at present.

 Architecture

 The main mosque of the Dayera Sharif is a small rectangular building containing four octagonal corner towers, shooting high above the parapet and terminated by cupolas.
 The eastern wall of the mosque has three arched entrances, which are placed within half-dome.
 The interior of the mosque contains a single mihrab in the centre of the western wall.
 A dome, carried on squinches, covers the mosque's central space, which is placed over an octagonal drum.
 Two half-dome vaults have been made on either side of the central space to extend the inner space.
 The base of the drum is decorated by a row of merlon design.
 There were also some floral designs inside the mosque, signs of which are still found behind the whitewash.

 The eastern side of the mosque was extended four times, and the original structure of the mosque is now only found from the west.

-The mosque was built by Shah Sufi Sayed Muhammad Dayem in 1769 AD.
+The mosque was built by Shah Sufi Sayed Muhammad Dayem in 1769 CE.
 In 1776, it was rebuilt with permanent materials.

-Shah Sufi Sayed Muhammad Dayem died in 1799 AD.
+Shah Sufi Sayed Muhammad Dayem died in 1799 CE.
 He was buried on the southern side of the mosque.
 A three-domed building has been built over his grave.
 It is a rectangular structure, having four corner towers.
 This eastern wall has three arched entrances.
 Each doorway is placed within a projected wall, which is flanked by attached ferrets.
 Inside of the building, space is covered by three domes; the central dome is bigger than the others.
 The inner space contains other graves of the followers of Shah Sufi Muhammad Dayem.
 On the western side there is a verandah, probably extended in the later period.

-The three-storied main gate of the Dayera Sharif was built in 1891 AD in Turkish architectural style under Nawab Ahsanullah.
+The three-storied main gate of the Dayera Sharif was built in 1891 CE in Turkish architectural style under Nawab Ahsanullah.
 During the reign of Khalilullah, the first extension of the present wudu khana and mosque building was made of concrete.
 During this period, the Dayera Sharif and its periphery were officially included in the waqf state.

-Shah Sufi Syed Khalilullah(R.a) built the minaret of the mosque in 1907 AD.
+Shah Sufi Syed Khalilullah(R.a) built the minaret of the mosque in 1907 CE.
 At the same time the floor of the mosque was covered with marble stones.
 The domes of the Mazar Sharif were also built at that time.